Denali National Park and Preserve: Climate

 According to the Köppen climate classification, Denali National Park has a subarctic climate (Dfc).
 The plant hardiness zone at Denali Visitor Center is 3a with an average annual extreme minimum temperature of -38.9 °F.

 Long winters are followed by short growing seasons.
-Eighty percent of the bird population returns after cold months, raising their young.
+Nearly 80 percent of the park's bird species are migratory, returning in spring to nest and raise their young.
 Most mammals and other wildlife in the park spend the brief summer months preparing for winter and raising their young.